uthng/tf-inventory/README.md

 **tf-inventory** considers Terraform outputs as host variables in Ansible.
 If the output is a `map`, then each element of the map will be considered as a host var distinct.

+Actually, the following providers are supported:
+- Vsphere

 ## Installation
 To use **tf-inventory**, you have to clone this repository and build it as following:
 ```shell